 Is there anything worse than the random chirp of a smoke alarm?
 You can't tell which alarm is chirping.
 You don't know if it’s smoke or a low battery.
 It’s so frustrating.
 Maybe there’s a better option?
-This smoke and carbon monoxide detector tells you what it’s sensing and in which room in a friendly human voice (better than a chirp, potentially creepy AF).
+This smoke and carbon monoxide detector tells you what it’s sensing and in which room.
+It even alerts you in a friendly human voice, rather than that anxiety-inducing chirp.
 It tests itself so you don't have to remember to.
 Best of all, you can silence that obnoxious alarm right from your phone!
 No need to haul that ladder around the house at 3am.

 How can you control your data?

 What is the company’s known track record of protecting users’ data?

 In August 2019, the company admitted that partners who work to analyze voice snippets from the Assistant leaked the voice snippets of some Dutch users.
 More than 1,000 private conversations were sent to a Belgian news outlet, some of the messages reportedly revealed sensitive information such as medical conditions and customer addresses.

 In December 2018, a bug exposed the data of 52.5 million Google+ users

 All things Nest have been moved over to the Google Store.
 Google has a page detailing their privacy principles for Nest products.